The Learning Environment - Yr Amgylchedd Dysgu

 Our pupils benefit from outstanding outdoor learning and play areas.
 Estyn stated that ‘the outdoor environment provides high quality learning experiences for all pupils.
 These experiences have impacted significantly upon pupils’ wellbeing, physical development, scientific knowledge and sense of responsibility.’

-Outdoor facilities include: An Adventure Playground area, a Pirate Ship play area, a large school field with an all weather track, a traverse climbing wall, numerous trim trail activities and sports pitches for rugby, netball and football and a tennis court.
+Outdoor facilities include: An Adventure Playground area, a Pirate Ship play area, a large school field with an all weather track, a traverse climbing wall, numerous trim trail activities, an outdoor pizza oven and sports pitches for rugby, netball and football and a tennis court.

 There is an extensive nature garden and woodland complete with log circle, wooden benches, raised beds, pond and wetland area, bird hide, log piles and meadow areas which have been impressively developed to enhance the learning experiences of the children.